 Your options:

-- Pipe the artifact straight through a deploy tool.
-Paste the public URL into a service that fetches the source and deploys it under a domain you can point a CNAME at.
+3. Pipe the source straight through a deploy tool.
+Hand the artifact to a service that packages it into a static site and deploys it under a domain you can point a CNAME at.
+That is all static site hosting is: files on a server, no runtime to keep alive.
 This is the workflow we built for ourselves and then turned into a product.
+We walked through the whole thing step by step in deploy a Claude artifact as a real website.

-If you want option 3 to be one click: InstaPods Import takes a Claude artifact URL or a ChatGPT canvas URL, extracts the source, picks the right preset, creates a real Linux server with SSL, and pushes the files.
-Total time from URL paste to live URL on your own domain is about ten seconds.
-Free pod on the Launch plan, no card needed.
+If you want option 3 to be one click: InstaPods Import extracts the source, picks the right preset, creates a real Linux server with SSL, and pushes the files.
+Starts at $3/mo - $10 credit when you add a card.

 The point is not that you have to use ours.
 The point is that this step exists, and once you start shipping AI-built things to actual users, you’ll keep needing it.
 Pick whichever deploy tool you like.
 Just don’t ship a claude.ai URL to your customers.